 When comparing the MSCI World Index vs the MSCI All-Country World Index (ACWI), I was surprised by how closely they’ve tracked each other over the past 35 years (through June 30, 2022) since ACWI’s inception in 1987.
 The annualized difference is just .11%!

-The MSCI World Index only includes stocks of “developed” markets (think the US, Western Europe, Japan, Canada, Australia, etc), while MSCI ACWI includes stocks in both developed and emerging markets (think China, India, Brazil, etc).
-Since emerging markets have bounced around between 10-15% of global market cap in the past decade (and were much smaller prior to that), the risk and returns of the MSCI World and MSCI ACWI indices have been nearly identical.
+The MSCI World Index only includes stocks of developed markets (think the US, Western Europe, Japan, Canada, Australia, etc), while MSCI ACWI includes stocks in both developed and emerging markets (think China, India, Brazil, etc).
+Since emerging markets have bounced around between 10-15% of global market cap in the past decade or two (and were much smaller prior to that), the risk and returns of the MSCI World and MSCI ACWI indices have been nearly identical.

 - MSCI World is 100% developed markets, while MSCI is 88% developed markets and 12% emerging markets.

 - Even thought both indices are broad-based in terms of market capitalizations, both are market cap weighted and heavily tilted towards large-cap stocks.